imrushi/imrushi.github.io/content/posts/create-github-action.md

 name: "Markdown Or Hugo To Medium"
 description: "Push hugo markdown post to medium"

+# input variables for data that the action expects at runtime
 inputs:
   markdownOrHugo:
     description: "Specify is it Markdown or Hugo Markdown"